eliyasv/EKS-TF--MERNappcode/README.md

 - Argo CD installed and running in the Kubernetes cluster
 - Proper access configured to monitor your Git repository
-- Permissions to apply manifests to the EKS cluster
+- Applications created and configured to apply manifests to the EKS cluster

 ---